pynucastro/pynucastro/docs/source/intro.rst

   There are a few important subclasses:

-  * :func:`NSENetwork
+  * :py:obj:`NSENetwork
     <pynucastro.networks.nse_network.NSENetwork>`: This allows
     a user to find the nuclear statistical equilibrium state of a collection of nuclei.

-  * :func:`PythonNetwork
+  * :py:obj:`PythonNetwork
     <pynucastro.networks.python_network.PythonNetwork>`: This is a
     collection of rates with functions that know how to write python code to express the righthand side of the system of ODEs.

-  * :func:`SimpleCxxNetwork
+  * :py:obj:`SimpleCxxNetwork
     <pynucastro.networks.simple_cxx_network.SimpleCxxNetwork>`:
     This is a simple C++ network that provides functions for computing the righthand side and Jacobian of a network.
     Not all pynucastro features are supported in this network.

-  * :func:`FortranNetwork
+  * :py:obj:`FortranNetwork
     <pynucastro.networks.fortran_network.FortranNetwork>`:
     A network that provides Fortran wrappers to ``SimpleCxxNetwork``.

-  * :func:`AmrexAstroCxxNetwork
+  * :py:obj:`AmrexAstroCxxNetwork
     <pynucastro.networks.amrexastro_cxx_network.AmrexAstroCxxNetwork>`:
     This is a C++ network of the form needed by the `AMReX Astrophysics Microphysics
     <https://github.com/AMReX-Astro/Microphysics>`_ library used by
     the Castro and MAESTROeX simulation codes.

+* :py:obj:`StellarEOS <pynucastro.eos.stellar_eos.StellarEOS>`:
+  An equation of state with ions (ideal gas), radiation, and electrons / positrons (with arbitrary degree of degeneracy).

 Usage
 -----

 There are two modes of usage for pynucastro.

 * Within a Jupyter notebook, one can evaluate the rates and interactively visualize a network and see the flow between nuclei as